ypk46/s3-presigned-upload/README.md

    yarn start
    ```

-_Notes: keep in mind that the sample does NOT have explicit AWS credentials set, so it will try to fetch them from one of the available sources.
+_Note: keep in mind that the sample does NOT have explicit AWS credentials set, so it will try to fetch them from one of the available sources.
 Check AWS documentations [here](https://docs.aws.amazon.com/sdk-for-javascript/v2/developer-guide/setting-credentials-node.html) about how the Node SDK chooses credentials._

 ### Run Angular app